 Why does McGonagall always forget our school anthem?
-We’re supposed to forget everything we learnt over the holidays so that these they can teach us for another year ‘until our brains rot’.
+We’re supposed to forget everything we learnt over the holidays so that they can teach us for another year ‘until our brains rot’.

 I forcefully widened my eyes as if it would help me remember something.

 Nope.
-Not working.
+Not helping.

 Edith and I tilted our heads cluelessly at my dove and her rat.
 In front of us, Quinn and Lily had set about their work.
 However across the aisle Peter idly fed a chocolate frog to his project, also a frog!
-It was more disturbing that you’d think.
+It was more disturbing that you’d believe.